grzesiek-galezowski/tdd-ebook/manuscript/310_Test_Driving_Factories.md

   }
 ```

-Benjamin: But this doesn't compile -- the `NewReservationComand` doesn't implement the `ReservationCommand` interface, I told you this before.
+**Benjamin**: But this doesn't compile -- the `NewReservationComand` doesn't implement the `ReservationCommand` interface, I told you this before.

-Johnny: and the compiler forces us to implement this interface:
+**Johnny**: and the compiler forces us to implement this interface:

 ```csharp
 public class NewReservationCommand : ReservationCommand